Ola-Daniel/CalculatorLibrary/README.md

-A simple Python program to learn Continuous Integration with CircleCI
+A Python Calculator Library to implement Continuous Integration with CircleCI